hyperledger-archives/fabric-chaintool-original/README.md

 Like many modern build tools, OBCC is opinionated.
 It expects a specific structure to your project as follows:

-- [chaincode.conf](./testdata/example02/chaincode.conf) in the top-level directory of your project (discussed below)
+- [chaincode.yaml](./testdata/example02/chaincode.yaml) in the top-level directory of your project (discussed below)
 - a chaincode entry-point in ./src/chaincode ([example](./testdata/example02/src/chaincode/chaincode_example02.go))
 - interface files in ./src/interfaces ([example](./testdata/example02/src/interfaces/com.obc.chaincode.example02.cci))
    - every project must define a project interface ./src/interfaces/project.cci ([example](./testdata/example02/src/interfaces/project.cci))

-### chaincode.conf
+### chaincode.yaml

-_chaincode.conf_ is the central configuration file for a given obcc-managed chaincode project.
+_chaincode.yaml_ is the central configuration file for a given obcc-managed chaincode project.
 An example looks like this:

 ```
 # ----------------------------------